wolfSSL/wolfBoot/docs/Targets.md

 WOLFBOOT_PARTITION_SWAP_ADDRESS?=0xff000
 ```

+## NXP QorIQ P1021 PPC

+The NXP QorIQ P1021 is a PPC e500v2 based processor (two cores).
+This has been tested with a NAND boot source.

+wolfBoot supports loading from external flash using the eLBC FMC (Flash Machine) with NAND.

+When each e500 core comes out of reset, its MMU has one 4-Kbyte page defined at `0x0_FFFF_Fnnn`.
+For NAND boot the first 4KB is loaded to this region with the first offset jump instruction at `0x0_FFFF_FFFC`.

 ## NXP QorIQ T2080 PPC

-The NXP QorIQ T2080 is a PPC e6500 based processor.
+The NXP QorIQ T2080 is a PPC e6500 based processor (four cores).
 Support has been tested with the NAII 68PPC2.

 Example configurations for this target are provided in:
 * NXP T2080: [/config/examples/nxp-t2080.config](/config/examples/nxp-t2080.config).